Kush134/BugByteLeague_Stealth/README.md

 # BugByteLeague Hackathon

 An AI powered chatbot that is intended to help you with your Software Interview Preparation and doubts related to coding problems.
-Codie runs on the GPT-3 model created by OpenAI, and is programmed specifically for this use case.
+Codie runs on the GPT-3 model created by OpenAI, and is programmed specifically for this use case .

 # Why use My Solution?
 - Codie comes as a chrome extension, meaning there's no need to navigate between tabs, making it super convinient and accessible